 There’s a reason why the bench press is one of the “big three” strength exercises (along with the squat and deadlift): It not only nails one of the body’s largest muscle groups (the pecs), but also hits two key upper-body movers and shakers (the triceps and shoulders).
-And if you trade the barbell for a pair of dumbbells, as you will in the bench press variation on this page, you’ll add an element of instability that will increase muscle activation throughout your core.
+And if you trade the barbell for a pair of dumbbells, as you will in the bench press variation below, you’ll add an element of instability that will increase muscle activation throughout your core, helping to correct any imbalances.
 Ready to give it a try?
 Here’s how to perform it with perfect form.

 Target muscles: Chest, as well as the triceps, shoulders, and core.

 Featured in: The Master’s Hammer and Chisel – Max Hammer Strength

 How to Do a Dumbbell Bench Press With Perfect Form

 - Lie on a flat bench holding a pair of dumbbells directly above your chest with your palms facing forward.
 Your head, upper back, and butt should touch the bench, and your feet should be flat on the floor.

 - Slowly lower the weights to the sides of your chest, keeping your elbows close to your body (not flared).

 - Pause, and then push the weights back up to the starting position.